noorykim/python/extract-sdtm-ct-xml.md

 ## Objective

-Extract from an XML document codelists to be saved ao (semi-colon) delimited text files.
+Extract (CDISC SDTM CT) data from an XML document and output as (semi-colon) delimited text files.

+Extended objective: Have SAS import the text files and use them as hash tables to populate codelist-level metadata.

 ## Input / Source data